NelloKudo/osu-winello/README.md

 As obvious as this might sound, installing drivers the **right** way is needed to have a great experience overall and avoid poor performance or other problems.

-Keep in mind that osu! needs **lib32 drivers** in order to run as it should, so if you're having performance problems, it's probably related to this.
+Keep in mind that osu! needs **64-bit graphics drivers** in order to run as it should, so if you're having performance problems, it's probably related to this.

-Please make sure to follow the instructions below:
+This is usually something like `nvidia-utils` or `nvidia-driver` for NVIDIA, and `libgl1-mesa-dri` for AMD/Intel.

+You may find more helpful instructions for your distro here (only 64-bit is required):
 - [Installing Drivers](https://github.com/lutris/docs/blob/master/InstallingDrivers.md)

+If you're still confused, try installing Steam with your package manager.
+That will install the necessary drivers for your distro.

 ## PipeWire: